 The vitamin D levels were analyzed in women suffering from both TE (Telogen Effluvium – thinning of the hair) and FPHL (Female Pattern Hair Loss, which is said to be hereditary), and in both groups the levels were found to be ‘significantly lower’ than those of women in the control group, which comprised of women with healthy hair.

-Most research needed on vitamin D and hair loss
+More research needed on vitamin D and hair loss

 This research also ties in with previous studies which indicate that the true nature of hair loss relates to the vitamin D receptor in the hair follicle and that without the necessary amount of the vitamin being absorbed by the body, this trigger fails to be activated.

 The women in the study had already achieved a diagnosis of TE or FPHL, but we know that there are many more people out there, both men and women, who suffer the indignity of increasing hair loss in silence.
 In the majority of cases, women – particularly in the younger age groups – fail to see the possible health issues related to their problem.
-Men, well they have long-since learned to live with the social stigma of ‘premature hair loss.’
+Men have long-since learned to live with the social stigma of ‘premature hair loss.’

-Now it would seem that for both genders, no matter what age group or suspected causation, there may well be a possibility of not only halting the deterioration, but in many cases actually restoring normal hair growth.
+Now it would seem that for both genders, no matter what age group or suspected causation, there may well be a possibility of not only halting the deterioration, but in many cases restoring normal hair growth.

 If you are one of the people concerned with increasing hair loss, then – as the study suggests – get those vitamin D levels checked!